ssabhijith2000/man_detecting_cctv/README.md

 # man_detecting_cctv

-This program can be run on a computer with a webcam attached.
+This program can be run on a computer with all necessary dependancies and a webcam attached to it.

 INSTALLING DEPENDENCIES